upcschool-ai/tutorial-python-unix/index.md

 * Python III [[Video]][video-3] [[Colab]][colab-3]
 * Linux [[Video]][video-4] [[Colab]][colab-4]
 3. Repeat the quizzes and, if needed, re-take the video-lectures.
-4. If you still have questions, please inform the director of the program during the first day of the program.
-An additional interactive session with instructor will be scheduled to solve any pending issues.
+4. If you still have questions, please inform the director of the program during the first day of class.
+In this case, an additional interactive session with instructor will be scheduled to solve any pending issues, open all students of the program.

 [quiz-python]: https://docs.google.com/forms/d/e/1FAIpQLSflH9Sd8VGo2MviEw9XUFYPMrMgjgLS_2ZzuP9XMqLHE8C-7g/viewform?usp=sf_link
 [quiz-unix]: https://docs.google.com/forms/d/e/1FAIpQLSfBWflcS81xXPQlvwjM6YWlymLNYLi-8uQ1a0qM1Pgm414cQg/viewform?usp=sf_link